ManushreeMallaraju/Web-Design/README.md

 ![Phase6](https://user-images.githubusercontent.com/47200942/160257857-d6239506-07e2-4e1c-8841-983e4a867023.jpg)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-6. On mobile view :
+6. `On mobile view` :

-6.1: The website must be responsive and a 'Hambuger Button' should pop up on the Web Page, as the website width goes less than 1000px.
+6.1: The website must be responsive and a `Hambuger Button` should pop up on the Web Page, as the website width goes less than 1000px.
 All the contents in the web page should align accordingly.
-And toggling on the 'Hambuger Button', should show the Navbar(About, Services, Contact) and on click of any, cursur points to that particular section. - Phase 7
+And toggling on the `Hambuger Button`, should show the Navbar(About, Services, Contact) and on click of any, cursur points to that particular section. - Phase 7

 ![Phase7](https://user-images.githubusercontent.com/47200942/160257738-aafc2bbf-a863-466d-8e58-d96ada8ab576.jpg)